 \section{Conclusion}

 In this article, we have constructed the general structure of two point functions (self-energy and propagator) of a gauge boson when it travels through a magnetized thermal medium.
-The Lorentz (boost) invariance is broken due to heat bath whereas rotational invariance is broken due to presence of a background magnetic field.
-Based on gauge invariance and symmetry property of the gauge boson self-energy, the general Lorentz structure is obtained by using three mutually orthogonal projection tensors in contrary to four tensors all of which are not projection tensor and also not orthogonal.
-We emphasize that because of the three independent projection tensors we could able to obtain \emph{a very simplified structure of the effective gauge boson propagator in a magnetized hot medium akin to that of a thermal medium}.

-We used this effective propagator to study the dispersion spectra of a photon in hot magnetized medium.
-In strong field approximation, one finds three degenerate massless modes of a gauge boson akin in LLL due to dimensional reduction.
-On the other hand in weak field approximation one finds three distinct modes, viz., one magnetized massless plasmon, one massless transverse mode and one massive transverse mode.
-Interestingly, the massless modes or zero modes appear due to the cancellation of thermal and magnetic mass.
-The calculation for photon can trivially be extended to gluon.
-We further note that the effective propagator obtained here can conveniently be used to study the various quantities in QED and QCD plasma.
-We, further, note that in a following a calculation~\cite{Bandyopadhyay:2017cle} , term it as paper-II, various thermodynamic quantities are computed using the general structure of the gauge boson here in paper -I and fermions in Ref.~\cite{Das:2017vfh} of a magnetized hot QCD plasma.
+The Lorentz (boost) invariance is broken due to the presence of heat bath whereas rotational invariance is broken due to the presence of a background magnetic field.
+Based on gauge invariance and symmetry properties of the gauge boson self-energy, the general Lorentz structure of gauge boson two point functions is obtained by using four linearly independent basis tensors.
+We used the effective two point functions to study the dispersion spectra of a gluon in hot magnetized medium.
+In strong field approximation, one finds three modes which in limiting cases (propagation angle $\pi/2$) merge with the thermal modes.
+On the other hand in weak field approximation one also finds three distinct modes, {\it viz.}, one magnetized plasmon, two transverse mode.
+The calculation for photon can trivially be obtained from this calculation.
+We further note that the effective propagator obtained here can conveniently be used to study various quantities in QED and QCD plasma.
+We, finally, note that in a following calculation~\cite{Bandyopadhyay:2017cle}, various thermodynamic quantities are computed using the general structure of the gauge boson here and fermions in Ref.~\cite{Das:2017vfh} of a magnetized hot QCD plasma.